open-dc-grid/open-dc-grid.github.io/docs/references.md

 ## Off-Grid Energy Access Organizations and Initiatives

+<a name="AMDA">[Africa Development Bank](https://www.afdb.org/en) Finance organization focused on
+economic development and social progress in Africa.
+Offers the [Green Mini-Grid Help Desk](https://greenminigrid.afdb.org/) a resource that offers a wide variety of publications relating to mini-grids from technical advice, finance, commissioning and more.

+<a name="AMDA"></a>[Africa Minigrid Developers Association](https://africamda.org/) A trade association focused on minigrids for Africa.

 <a name="CLASP"></a>[CLASP](https://clasp.ngo/): An NGO focused on energy efficient appliances
 to minimize climate change and provide clean energy access.
 Closely affiliated with other organizations in this section including [Efficiency For Access](#EfficiencyForAccess) and [Verasol](#Verasol).